vaveasna/hassio-installer/README.md

-# Hass.io Installer for S905 box running ARMBIAN
+# Hass.io Installer for S9xx box running Armbian (not for S905X2)

 This script is largely based on Dale Higgs' <@dale3h> work. (almost a total copy, just changing the architecture) This script will install all [requirements][requirements], and then install